fatihgulakar/jpeg-compression/README.md

 # jpegCompression
 I am trying to implement JPEG compression on MATLAB, while keeping the steps as modular as possible.

-Still, entropy coding and decoding incomplete.
+Still, entropy coding and decoding are incomplete.